Euler spiral

 An Euler spiral is a curve whose curvature changes linearly with its curve length (the curvature of a circular curve is equal to the reciprocal of the radius).
-Euler spirals are also commonly referred to as spiros, clothoids, or Cornu spirals.
+This curve is also referred to as a clothoid or Cornu spiral.
+The behavior of Fresnel integrals can be illustrated by an Euler spiral, a connection first made by Marie Alfred Cornu in 1874.

-Euler spirals have applications to diffraction computations.
-They are also widely used in railway and highway engineering to design transition curves between straight and curved sections of railway or roads.
+The Euler spiral has applications to diffraction computations.
+They are also widely used in railway and highway engineering to design transition curves between straight and curved sections of railways or roads.
 A similar application is also found in photonic integrated circuits.
 The principle of linear variation of the curvature of the transition curve between a tangent and a circular curve defines the geometry of the Euler spiral: